The graduating class Top 10 was finalized based on their high school GPA. The Top 10 share their advice and thoughts on the high school experience.

 Story by Anvita Bondada

 Coppell High School senior Tanvi Nikam is ranked 10th in her class, exhibiting her ability to balance between her academics and her extracurricular activities.
 Her consistency with being a leader as Eco Club co-president and Technology Student Association secretary allows her to thrive.
-Nikam will attend University of Texas at Austin to pursue environmental engineering.
+Nikam will attend University of Texas at Austin to pursue electrical and computer engineering.

 What does it mean for you to be in the top 10?